obytes/react-native-template-obytes/README.md

 📱 A template for your next React Native project 🚀, Made with developer experience and performance first: TypeScript, Husky, Lint-Staged, react-navigation, react-query, restyle, react-hook-form, AppIcon, Splash Screen.

-🚀 Use the template to start your next project or just navigate to [code source](https://github.com/obytes/react-native-template-obytes/tree/master/template) to get some inspiration 😉
+🚀 Use the template to start your next project or navigate to [code source](https://github.com/obytes/react-native-template-obytes/tree/master/template) to get some inspiration 😉

 ### ⭐ Features